Contact Us

 Aluminum electrolytic capacitors offer high capacitance but require strict polarity adherence.

-An Aluminum Electrolytic Capacitor uses an anodized aluminum foil as the positive plate (anode) and a liquid/gel electrolyte as the cathode.
+An Aluminum Electrolytic Capacitor uses an anodized aluminum foil as the positive plate (anode) and a liquid or gel electrolyte as the cathode.
 They offer massive capacitance values necessary for smoothing rectified DC voltages.
-In schematic capture, always use the polarized symbol (straight line for positive, curved/hashed line for negative).
-Ensure your PCB silkscreen clearly marks the positive pad to comply with IPC-A-600 quality standards.
+In schematic capture, always use the polarized symbol (straight line for positive, curved or hashed line for negative).
+Crucially, ensure your PCB layout silkscreen clearly marks the positive pad and footprint orientation to comply with IPC-A-600 quality standards and guide the assembly machines.

 2. Tantalum Electrolytic Capacitors